 According to the recommendations by the trailer manufacturers, your child needs to be able to sit up on their own in order to ride safely in the bike trailer, and most recommend that your child be at least 12 months of age, though by six months most babies can sit up on their own.
 Many recommendations say that if the trailer is being used like a stroller, and not attached to a bike, a child sitting up on their own is safe, but to wait until a child is a year old before pulling them behind a bike.
 Helmets are always a wise idea as well.

-What To Look When Buying Baby Bike Trailers
+What To Look When Buying Bike Trailers for Kids

 When you start researching trailers, you will find that there are many options out there, so you will want to think about what will be the best for your needs.
 Not only does the size of the child matter, but the type of riding you want to do, the roughness of your road, what you may want to haul as well as the child, and how else the trailer may be used.
 Some people chose trailers that can also haul a great deal of gear, in order to continue using after the children outgrow it.